How many portraits of George Washington do you have sitting in your billfold?

-You likely have not put much thought into using any other form of money but the trusty dollar bill to pay for those low-expense purchases.
+If you’re like most Americans, you probably have plenty of one dollar bills in your wallet or purse.
+You likely haven’t put much thought into using any other form of money but the trusty dollar bill to pay for low-expense purchases.

 But what about using dollar coins?

-U.S. Dollar Coins
+Early U.S. Dollar Coins

 Susan B. Anthony Dollar Troubles